uonafya/jphes-docs/source/getstarted.rst

 * Assign programs to an Implementing mechanism.
 * View the list of the Implementing mechanisms.
 * View details of each IM: the programs supported and the facilities under the Implementing Mechanism.
-* Create, view and update users for this specific level.
+* Analysis and reports for the agency unit->mechanism units.

 Mechanism Unit Level
 +++++++++++++++++++++++

 * View a list of all facilities supported by the Implementing mechanism.
 * View a list of the programs supported by the IM.
-* Create, View and Update JPRP user roles based on authorities at this level.
+* Data Entry and approval
-* Create, view and update users for this specific level.
+* Analysis and reports for the mechanism unit.